Looking to jazz up your backyard?

 Yes!
 However, material quality is important.

-Grills manufactured with 304 stainless steel are better suited to withstand the elements.
+Grills manufactured with 304 stainless steel grills are better suited to withstand the elements.
 They are far less likely to rust or corrode.

 No matter what your grill is made from… It’s a good idea to purchase a grill cover.
 This will provide a little extra protection from the elements.